 Would you be willing to enter a Tri-Partnership with another person that could assist moving you toward your Heart's Desire?
-Are you willing to commit to a personal contact each day (in person, by telephone or e-mail) with another person and Your Higher Power?
+Are you willing to commit to a personal contact each day (in person. by telephone or e-mail) with another person and Your Higher Power?
 We suggest that these two be those that you are willing and able to be open and honest with.
 Helping each other set up the following three goals and become each other's coach, sharing what's on or off the mission path.
 Once each of you has written your three goals and committed to living them let the fun begin.

-three goals and committ , , atii.
-Once each of yo u ilus wiitteii youi This Tri-Partnership is as follows: State a Long-term goal or your Heart's Desire - That which is important to you.
+This Tri-Partnership is as follows: State a Long-term goal or your Heart's Desire - That which is, important to you.
 This may be your Mission in life as you see it, a relationship, a way of life in one area or any important goal that you would love to realize, experience.
 Ask your Higher Power to remind you just what your Heart's Desire is, He has, He will whisper in your heart what it is.
 Who is the person living or not that is your hero, mentor or role model for you?
-Write your Long-term goal, Heart's Desire - List your role models: Intermediate goals = Wi mental, physical, emotion develop?
-List those wh onal and social equiv alents or skills you w ould have to receive · Short-term goals = What Intermediate goals?
-Whyour Higher Power's With Intermediate or long-ter harm done.
-When those discredit them, taking be Power to heal or transforthinking, feeling the neg yourself by helping some problems but focus on he day write out your plan nat skills enable you it ill for you)?
-On the orm goals?
-I remind you negatives come up you go ack the power you go orm into an asset.
-The gative stuff, you may neone else.
-See what helping that person fin to realize your Long- other hand, what did you, as long as you do you need to own them ave them, Next surrent en focus on one of you choose to use one of you can do to help an term goal, Heart's De you do or not do contr not linger on what we as part of your person der that negative stud- ur goals.
-If you cannot A.A.'s greatest tools nother person.
-Don't to esire, (most likely cary to your cas contrary, no onal "reality".
-Next off to your Higher of or will not stop - get out of ell them about your
+Write your Long-term goal, Heart's Desire - List your role models:

+Intermediate goals = What will it take for you to realize your Long-term goal?
+What are the spiritual, mental, physical, emotional and social equivalents or skills you would have to receive to build or develop?
+List those which enable you to realize your Long-term goal, Heart's Desire:

+Short-term goals = What can you do here, now, that contribute to the building or receiving your Intermediate goals?
+What skills enable you to realize your Long-term goal, Heart's Desire, (most likely your Higher Power's Will for you)?
+On the other hand, what did you do or not do contrary to your Intermediate or long-term goals?
+I remind you, as long as you do not linger on what was contrary, no harm done.
+When those negatives come up you need to own them as part of your personal "reality".
+Next discredit them, taking back the power you gave them, Next surrender that negative stuff to your Higher Power, to heal or transform into an asset.
+Then focus on one of your goals.
+If you cannot or will not stop thinking, feeling the negative stuff, you may choose to use one of A.A.'s greatest tools - get out of yourself by helping someone else.
+See what you can do to help another person.
+Don't tell them about your problems but focus on helping that person find a solution or acceptance.
+Action is the magic word.
+Each day write out your plan of action:

 These three goals, Long-term, intermediate and the here and now goals are what you are to share with your two partners while working on this workbook, helping one another stay on the path or to get back on it.
 Your Long-term goal, Heart's Desire will draw you toward it as you focus on it.
 Your Intermediate goals will enable you consciously and consistently to realize your Heart's Desire.
 Most important our decisions and actions here and now make it all possible.
 If we fail, we can choose once again to get back on the path and when we have a little success, we can choose to increase what works.
-Your Tri-Partnerships are:
+Your partner this Tri-Partnership is: